Best Wedding Venues Kerala: ₹50K-₹25L With Prices (2026)

 Capacity: 500–2,500+ guests | Price range: 1,50,000–5,00,000

 Convention centres work well for large guest lists and multi-event weddings (morning ceremony + evening reception).
 Most offer in-house catering partnerships and flexible floor plans.
+For Muslim wedding-specific venue recommendations across Kerala, see our Muslim Wedding Venues in Kerala guide.

 Heritage Properties & Palaces